NinoNutsa/ada-project-datacuisiniers/index.md

 [pairplot]
 [correlations]

 The pairwise correlations between success scores is not high, ranging from 0.08 to 0.38, but are always positive.
-Trends and Oscars exhibit the strongest correlations, which can be explained by the spotlight getting an Oscar nomination or award give to an actor, leading to more Google searches.
-Rating and trends have the weakest correlation, suggesting that trending is not always positive in the sense that it is not strongly correlated with good ratings.
+Trends and Oscars exhibit the strongest correlations, which can be explained by the exposure given by getting an Oscar nomination or award to an actor, leading to more Google searches.
+Rating and trends have the weakest correlation, suggesting that trending is not always positive in the sense that it is not strongly correlated with good ratings (bad buzz).
 We observe a slightly positive slope in the graph linking revenues and Oscars indicating that playing in movies generating higher revenues is correlated with higher Oscar score (which is directly linked to the probability to get an Oscar over one’s career).

 The lack of strong correlations among scores implies that the pursuit of different types of accomplishments such as money, peer recognition, longevity, or positive ratings does not necessarily align.
 Our findings imply that success is multifaceted, and different characteristics may lead to distinct but equally valid forms of success.
 They also suggest that there is room for achieving success for many, as long as not everyone seeks the same dimension of it.
 This raises questions about the nature of success and whether focusing on one type of success goal could be a good strategy.